torbsd/torbsd.github.io/blog.md

 ##A Blog, or More Accurately, a Central Location for Announces and Notes##

+###20151103###

+__It's Up to You__ by gman999

+Since we launched __TDP__ there has been two of us spending a lot of time, energy and resources on getting the various projects designed and implemented.

+But there's is always room for one, two, three more.

+It's a perfect opportunity to start testing Tor Browser 5.0.3.
+[Fork the repository](https://github.com/torbsd/openbsd-ports), submit [issues](https://github.com/torbsd/openbsd-ports/issues) about the software.

+There's more to do beyond TB though.
+If you are around a technical user group, get a discussion going about Tor.
+Have how-to meeting on running a public relay, especially for those who have access to decent infrastructure or bandwidth, like those at universities or internet-facing firms.

+There is no excuse why any BSD user group or conference shouldn't have a discussion or session focused on recruiting BSD people to run Tor relays.
+Many people in the US, Europe and eastern Asia, in particular have excess bandwidth at home.
+Work at a firm that uses the BSDs in production?
+Get them to run a relay or two.

+For those who dwell in BSD land, join the [Tor-BSD mailing list](http://lists.nycbug.org/mailman/listinfo/tor-bsd).
+Running a BSD Tor relay?
+Join the [unofficial BSD Buildbot for Tor](http://buildbot.pixelminers.net).

+There's a lot we'd like to accomplish with __TDP__, and we don't claim a monopoly on much of anything.
+We do encourage you to take some initiative and move things forward.

 ###20151031###

 __Updated Tor Browser Packages__ by gman999

 The upstream code from the Tor Project and above them Mozilla is a moving target we contend with each release.
 Then there is the ultimate moving target: the incessant war between surveillance and anonymity, censorship and circumvention.
 Finally there is the operating system as a moving target all Tor Browser porters face.

-Developing ports on OpenBSD means building on -current, a.k.a., [snapshots](http://www.openbsd.org/faq/faq5.html#Flavors).
+Developing ports on OpenBSD means building on snapshots, a.k.a., [-current](http://www.openbsd.org/faq/faq5.html#Flavors).
 OpenBSD snapshots are often released several times a week, and as with any other development operating system branch, those changes are sometimes significant.
-What might work today is broken tomorrow.
+What might work today may be broken tomorrow.
 It was no surprise that our TB 5.0.3 release was broken on the OpenBSD snapshot released just a few days later.

 [Daniel Jakots](https://lists.torproject.org/pipermail/tor-talk/2015-October/039360.html) noticed this as we did, and we updated the Tor packages accordingly.
 We made an added change by removing the tbb meta-package, simplifying the 5.0.3 release a bit more.